SoteriaSoftwareLLC/openrmfpro-automation/README.md

 # OpenRMF<sup>&reg;</sup> Professional API Automation
 This repo contains OpenRMF<sup>&reg;</sup> Professional API automation scripts and code to POST, PUT, and GET information via our open API.
-The API was introduced as a main feature in v2.6 late summer 2021 and vastly improved in v2.7 released in January 2022 and again in v2.8.
-Later versions will expand on this as well, as will the examples in this repo.
+The API was introduced as a main feature in v2.6 late summer 2021 and vastly improved in v2.7 released in January 2022 and again in v2.8. and beyond.
+Later versions will expand on this even further, as will the examples in this repo.
 Subscribe to the repo to get notifications on updates.

+> The data, example applications, python scripts, and more are free to use as-is.
+Soteria Software supports the OpenRMF Professional application itself.
+However, the data here and python examples show how to use that application.
+The scripts and data here are representative data.
+If you wish to use them, please do.
+You may need to update them, put error checking, data formatting, and more as additional steps if you use these in production.

 This repo goes along with the <a href="https://www.soteriasoft.com/" target="_blank">OpenRMF<sup>&reg;</sup> Professional</a> application and the Developer's Guide from Soteria Software to automate ingest and download of data to/from OpenRMF Professional.
 Please contact <a href="https://www.soteriasoft.com/contact.html#contactform">Soteria Software</a> for more information.